turbopape/postagga/README.md

 Putting the keyword **:get-value** in a **state** tells the parser to grab the word having led to this state and to put in the yielded parse map, assigning it to a key representing the **step** in which that state was in.
 Confusing, isn't it? :confused:

 You'll get it with an example.
-Look at our rule above.

 Let's say that somewhere we have: